-The above noted Policy does not apply in respect of any contested Shareholders' meeting.
-For purposes hereof, a contested meeting is any meeting of Shareholders at which the number of directors nominated for election is greater than the number of seats available on the Board.
+The above-described policy does not apply in respect of any contested Shareholders' meeting.
+For purposes of the policy, a contested meeting is any meeting of Shareholders at which the number of directors nominated for election is greater than the number of seats available on the Board.